 During the early 1980s, Dr. Cashman-McGuire worked as a legal secretary for Washington-based firm Arnold & Porter while pursuing a career as the co-founder and artistic director for Takoma Park’s Opera bel Canto, a position she held between 1983 and 1985.
 From 1988 until 1990, she excelled as the director of marketing for both Alpha Gallery and Applied Business Technology, successfully managing the marketing and branding needs of both a fine art gallery and a growing business and technology consultancy.
 Realizing her love for teaching, Dr. Cashman-McGuire returned to the Catholic University of America in the late 1980s, completing her Doctor of Education in 1990, and turned her focus toward the classroom.

-Dr. Cashman-McGuire began her independent educational consulting practice in 1987, and became adjunct faculty in the speech and theater department at P.G.
-Community College in 1989, later teaching speech and drama and continuing education classes for the school.
-She spent two years with the speech department at the University of Maryland in the early 1990s and accepted a position as director of education for the Tall Oaks Early Learning Center in Bowie, Maryland, in 1991.
+Dr. Cashman-McGuire began her independent educational consulting practice with EDUCOM.
+After becoming adjunct faculty in the speech and theater department at P.G.
+Community College in 1980, she taught speech and drama and continuing education classes.
+She also spent two years with the speech department at the University of Maryland in the early 1990s and accepted a position as director of education for the Tall Oaks Early Learning Center in Bowie, Maryland, in 1991.
 Dr. Cashman-McGuire thrives off the dialogues and exchanges she has with her students, considering the classroom environment both unique and energizing.
 She is noted for her open and friendly classroom demeanor and remembered by students and faculty as an easygoing and accessible source of information.

 Dr. Cashman-McGuire has been extensively published in industry journals and her doctoral dissertation, “The Mead School: A Historic and Ethnographic Analysis of its Founding, Development, and Survival” has been widely cited, and she is the former president of the local NCGR chapter.
 She is the author of several plays for children as well and the founder of a youth drama group.
-In addition to her work in academia and the community, Dr. Cashman-McGuire remains a proud alumni member of Kappa Gamma Pi and enjoys painting and composing haiku.
+In addition to her work in academia and the community, Dr. Cashman-McGuire remains a proud alumna of Kappa Gamma Pi and enjoys painting and composing haiku.
+Her current writing projects include “Voice and Diction Today” and “Stage Movements for Singers.”